Found this great article here:

 The address settings are where all of the configurations are available.
 On the general tab we can configure items such as the destination computer name and the account to be used for site to site communications.
 If left blank the computer account is used – and that often is preferable so we can avoid maintaining passwords.
 If you prefer a user account can be specified here and must be specified if sites are separated by an untrusted security boundary.
 We also see a choice here for address priority

 The schedule and rate limit tabs are used to configure when the particular address will be available and whether or not it can run at 100% or needs to be throttled.
-Note that if any throttling is selected the ability to send multiple packages to a site is disabled.

 The sender is separate from the address.
 The sender node defines all senders in use at a site.
 In our example we just have the standard sender.